 Sings at the door specify some of the no-nos for men and women:

-This is a good starting point but really, other items can also put you in trouble.
+This is a good starting point but really, other items can also put you in trouble as really, you need to look at the spirit of the rule, rather than the letter, and this means you want to be dressed modestly.

-Even if not specified, in practice very revealing tops, tops with a very low cut, or that leave you belly or back exposed may result in admittance to be denied.
+This may include avoiding very revealing tops, tops with a very low cut, or that leave you belly or back exposed.
+Equally, any writing on clothing or tattoos that may be considered offensive to the Catholic Church may result in admittance to be denied.

 You can find my tips on how to dress in Rome and my recommended shoes for Rome sightseeing here.